 One viable choice would be to boost your retirement savings to help compensate for long-term care costs.
 Ultimately, it comes down to what level of risk you’re comfortable with and how well a long-term care policy fits into your bigger financial picture.

-- If you’re unsure what long-term care might mean to your retirement plans, consider consulting a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’re unsure what long-term care might mean to your retirement plans, consider working with a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The looming costs of long-term care may have you thinking about how much money you’ll need for retirement.
-If you aren’t sure how much your 401(k) or Social Security will factor into the equation, SmartAsset’s retirement guide can help you sort out the details.
+If you aren’t sure how you stack up against people your age in retirement savings, check out SmartAsset’s guide to average retirement assets.

 Photo credit: ©iStock.com/KatarzynaBialasiewicz, ©iStock.com/scyther5, ©iStock.com/PeopleImages